Cocaine/Crack Cocaine Detox in Washington State

 Cocaine detoxification is the first step in treating crack cocaine addiction.
 During cocaine detoxification, the recovering addict ceases all use of the drug.
 Gradually cutting down crack cocaine usage is not necessary, so the majority of treatment centers encourage patients to stop using the drug fully and immediately.
 This can lead to some side effects known as withdrawal symptoms.

 Withdrawal is the state of shock your body goes into when it doesn’t have the substance it relied on for such a long period of time.
 In most cases, these symptoms won’t last more than a week, but some symptoms may take longer to resolve depending on the person’s level of dependence and duration of use.
 While there are no medications available right now that can ease the side effects of crack withdrawal symptoms, several are currently being studied and have shown promising results.
 People who experience withdrawal symptoms during cocaine detoxification normally experience them within a few hours of stopping use.
 The symptoms can sometimes be severe and include:

 - Powerful crack cravings

 - Fatigue, sometimes causing the person to sleep for more than a day

 - Lack of pleasure (anhedonia)

 - Appetite rebound

-Located on the coast of the beautiful State of Washington, Free by the Sea is ready to help you develop and nurture the behaviors and habits necessary for successfully maintaining a drug-free lifestyle.
-Please contact our office at 800-272-9199 to learn more about how Free by the Sea can help you get back on track.
+Located on the coast of the beautiful state of Washington, Free by the Sea is ready to help you develop and nurture the behaviors and habits necessary for successfully maintaining a drug-free lifestyle.
+Please contact our office to learn more about how Free by the Sea can help you get back on track.